electrogon/ElectrOS/README.md

 IMPORTANT: ElectrOS is still in beta is not meant for use yet

-planned final release date for ElectrOS 1.0 beta: August-October 2016
+planned final release date for ElectrOS 1.0 beta: October 5th, 2016

 Raspberry Pi is a trademark of the Raspberry Pi Foundation